American Express

-American Express Company or Amex is an American bank holding company and multinational financial services corporation that specializes in payment cards.
-It is headquartered at 200 Vesey Street, also known as American Express Tower, in the Battery Park City neighborhood of Lower Manhattan.
+American Express Company (Amex) is an American bank holding company and multinational financial services corporation that specializes in payment cards.
+It is headquartered at 200 Vesey Street, also known as American Express Tower, in the Battery Park City neighborhood of Lower Manhattan; in 2026, the company announced that it would develop and be the sole occupant of the new 2 World Trade Center skyscraper in the nearby World Trade Center complex.

 Amex is the fourth-largest card network globally based on purchase volume, behind China UnionPay, Visa, and Mastercard.
 141.2 million Amex cards were in force worldwide as of December 31, 2023, with an average annual spend per card member of US$24,059.
 That year, Amex handled over $1.7 trillion in purchase volume on its network.
 Amex is the 16th largest US bank, with a total of US$270 billion in assets or 1.1% of all assets insured by the FDIC.
 It is ranked 58th on the Fortune 500 and 28th on the list of the most valuable brands by Forbes.
 In 2023, it was ranked 63rd in the Forbes Global 2000.
 American Express National Bank is a direct bank owned by Amex.

 Founded in 1850 as a freight forwarding company, Amex introduced financial and travel services during the early 1900s.
 It developed its first paper charge card in 1958, gold card in 1966, green card in 1969, platinum card in 1984, and Centurion Card in 1999.
 The "Don't Leave Home Without It" advertising campaign was introduced in 1975 and renewed in 2005.
 In the 1980s, Amex acquired and then divested a stake in Shearson.
 In the 1990s, it stopped reducing interchange fees for merchants who exclusively accepted Amex cards and expanded market share through targeted marketing campaigns.
 Amex converted to a bank holding company during the 2008 financial crisis.
 Amex began operating airport lounges in 2013, offering access to certain cardholders.

 Amex had a 9% worldwide market share by transaction volume in 2023.
-While American Express credit cards are accepted at 99% of U.S. merchants that accept credit cards (Costco being a notable exception), they are much less accepted in Europe and Asia.
+While American Express credit cards are accepted at 99% of U.S. merchants that accept credit cards, they are less accepted in Europe and Asia.
 American Express offers various types of cards including travel and dining cards, everyday spending points cards, and cash back cards.
 Each category has several card options with different benefits and reward structures.
 High-profile cards like the Green, Gold, and Platinum cards cater to frequent travelers and diners with perks tailored to these activities.